 Other costs

-Beyond the costs covered by the funds released by the Foundation as outlined in Schedule 2, Hull City of Culture will be responsible for covering the following costs: staff required to manage the composer residencies and to produce the NMB weekend; all production and technical costs not covered by the NMB grants to participating commissioning organisations; all marketing costs of the NMB weekend in Hull and any other costs relating to activities outlined in Schedule 1 not covered by the budget presented in Schedule 2.
+Beyond the costs covered by the funds released by the Foundation as outlined in Schedule 2, Hull City of Culture will be responsible for covering the following costs: staff required to manage the composer residencies and to produce the NMB weekend; all production and technical costs not covered by the NMB grants to participating commissioning organisations and which have been agreed in writing by Hull City of Culture ; all marketing costs of the NMB weekend in Hull and any other costs relating to activities outlined in Schedule 1 not covered by the budget presented in Schedule 2.

 The Foundation will be responsible for covering the following costs: commission/performance/other costs as outlined in the budgets submitted by each of the 20 organisations/composers when they applied for the NMB opportunity, freelance Producer/Leader fees (Jenny Harris and James Redwood), the Foundation staff including Project Manager and Communications Manager and evaluations led by Hull University.